 - Add the custard base to a plastic gallon bag, and put in a prepared ice bath until cooled (about 15-20 minutes).

 - When ready, make in your ice cream maker based on the maker’s instructions.
 During the last 5-10 minutes in the machine, when the ice cream is about the consistency of soft serve, add the streusel chunks.
+Don’t add it all in!
+Add handfuls at a time until you get your desired chunkiness.

 - When the ice cream is done, add a layer of the ice cream, followed by a layer of frosting.
 Repeat the layers until you have filled your container of choice.